Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-estimator.rst

 Legacy methods (using opflow)
 -----------------------------

-Compare this section to :ref:`new`.
+Compare this section to :ref:`new-primitives`.

 `Opflow <https://qiskit.org/documentation/apidoc/opflow.html>`__ provided its own classes to represent both operators and quantum states: